JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 INode value = r.Value("var");
 ```

 **Warning:** All of the above return a value/null if the variable is present (but possibly unbound) in the result or throw an error if the variable is not present.
-Consider using the //HasValue()// method to check whether a given variable is present in a result before attempting to retrieve it.
+Consider using the `HasValue()` method to check whether a given variable is present in a result before attempting to retrieve it.

 # Making a Query